-Lumpectomy: Lumpectomy is a surgical procedure, wherein the breast tumour is removed along with a small margin of surrounding healthy tissue.
+Lumpectomy involves the removal of the breast tumour, along with a small margin of surrounding healthy tissue.
 Since this procedure does not remove the entire breast, it is also known as “breast conservation surgery.”
-This procedure is typically used for early-stage breast cancers that are small and localised.
+This procedure is typically used for early-stage breast cancers.

-- Modified radical mastectomy: This procedure involves the removal of the entire breast, some lymph nodes, and the lining over the chest muscles.
+This procedure removes the entire breast, some lymph nodes, and the lining over the chest muscles.
 The chest muscles are left intact.

 This procedure removes the entire breast, all the lymph nodes under the arm, and the chest muscles.

 During this procedure, the breast cancer surgeon removes the breast tissue, leaving the nipple and skin intact.
 This procedure will be followed by reconstructive surgery.

 The type of mastectomy that is recommended will depend on the size and stage of the breast cancer, as well as the patient’s overall health.